OmPreetham/bitblock/article.md

 - Create engaging 3D effects with CSS and JavaScript
 - Build responsive and intuitive user interfaces
 - Optimize performance for real-time operations
+- Handle multiple input methods seamlessly

-Try it yourself on [CodePen](https://codepen.io/OmPreetham/pen/emYREJN) and explore the possibilities of modern ASCII art creation.
+Try it yourself on [CodePen](https://codepen.io/ompreetham/pen/QWPBwLg) and explore the possibilities of modern ASCII art creation.

 ^_^
 ---